 The ears of dogs and cats are composed of three layers: skin, cartilage, and skin.
 The ears have many blood vessels.
-With damage to these vessels, blood seeps in between the skin and cartilage, forming a 'blister' on the ear flap.
-The aural hematoma may involve part of the ear flap, or the entire ear flap, sometimes occluding the ear canal.
+With damage to these vessels, blood seeps in between the skin and cartilage, forming a blister on the ear flap.
+The aural hematoma may involve part of the ear flap, or the entire ear flap, sometimes blocking the ear canal.

 A history of an ear infection or itchy ears is most common, but not always the case.
 The cause could be from head-shaking due to ear infection, grass awn and foxtail, allergies, ear mites, or nearby hot spot irritation.
 In some cases, the cause remains unknown, possibly an autoimmune or bleeding disorder.

 There are several ways to treat this condition, but they need to be done by a veterinarian.
 To try and empty this out with a needle at home poses risks such as:

 - You might introduce infection.
 Bacteria thrive in this warm environment of blood and clots and even with sterile technique they can migrate into the wounded ear area.

 - If the blood does drain (which may be difficult due to clot formation), it will likely fill right back up again, creating more trouble.

 - The underlying cause must be addressed, or this will be a recurring problem.

 Without treatment, it takes weeks for the body to resorb a large hematoma, which is uncomfortable for the pet and will result in a crumpled ear, also called a cauliflower ear.